 - Provides: Gluten-free options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Post-theatre menu, Free wi-fi

-- Music on stereo: Oldies - jazz, soul etc.
+- Music on stereo: Jazz, blues and soul mix

 - Open since: 1989